 This section specifies the dimensions for the integrated heat sink solution for the M.2.
-A reference design is shown in Fig.11.
-Latch material is PA9T.
+A reference design is shown in Fig. 11.
 The supplier is encouraged to use their own module design which meets the mechanical dimension requirements.
-However, the latch for platform integration needs to comply with FB's requirement.
-However, the latch for platform integration needs to comply with FB's requirement where the latch actuation must be 2.0±0.22 kfg when the latch is fully pressed with 2.5mm travel distance.
+The latch actuation must be 1.0±0.15 kfg when the latch is fully pressed with 2.5mm travel distance.